 All parts in this category are compatible with one board layout.
 Main differences lay in the sampling frequency and signal to noise ratio, with the slowest having a maximum sampling frequency of 20 MHz.
 However all of them have a minimal sampling frequency of 5 MSPS and all are configurable over a serial interface (SPI).
-SPI seems to be a standard interface used in high-end ADC chips made by the largest manufacturers (Analog Devices, Linear technology, Texas instruments, Maxim integrated..).

-The ADC modules have a standard MLAB construction scheme with four mounting holes in corners aligned in defined raster.
+SPI seems to be a standard interface used in high-end ADC chips made by the largest manufacturers (Analog Devices, Linear technology, Texas instruments, Maxim integrated...).
+We selected two slowest types for our evaluation design.
+Then PCB for this part have been designed.
+We decided that ADCdual01A modules have a standard MLAB construction layout with four mounting holes in corners aligned in defined raster of 400 mils.

-Data serial data outputs of ADC modules should be connected directly to FPGAs for the basic primary signal processing.
-The ADC chip used in the modules has a selectable bit width of data output bus and thus the output SATA connectors have signals arranged to contain a single bit from every ADC channel.
+Data serial data outputs of ADC modules should be connected directly by LVDS signalling levels conducted by SATA cables to FPGAs for the basic primary signal processing.
+The ADC chips used in the modules has a selectable bit width of data output bus and thus the output SATA connectors have signals arranged to contain a single bit from every ADC channel.
 This creates a signal concept enabling a selection of a proper bus bit-width according to the sampling rate (higher bus bit-width downgrades signalling speed and vice versa.)

-In order to connect the above mentioned signalling layout, miniSAS to multiple SATA cable should be used.
+In order to connect the above mentioned signalling layout, miniSAS to multiple SATA cable should be used as described in section ??.